-- All forms will continue be hosted on our website. - The NSC School Participation Form for each branch is already on the website.
+- All forms will continue be hosted on our website.

+- We are in the process of updating the NSC School Participation Form for each branch on the website.
 Please share the following link in your outreach to teachers and schools:

 www.esuus.org/esu/programs/shakespeare competition/school participation form/